 A. When you make any changes to your personal information, you must also notify ACCU because CCM and ACCU are two separate entities.
 Signing up for e-statements from both CCM and ACCU would eliminate this issue.
-To sign up for E-statements from ACCU, please visit https://www.bitstatement.org/accu.
+Just go to www.ACCUStatements.com and follow the instructions.

 CONTACT INFO FOR ACCU

 (include bottom portion of share notice with payment and include your ACCU account number on your check )